U.S. Coast Guard

 Communication with your Command

 If you are applying for positions that require a Command endorsement, ensure that you engage your supervisor early so that there is enough time for your Command to properly endorse your e-resume as required.
 Keep in mind that your Command will have numerous e-resumes to endorse and they may not have enough time to endorse your e-resume if you submit it last minute.
 We recommend members submit their e-resumes the last week of October to give their Command time to do the endorsement in Direct Access.
-In addition, keep watching the shopping list until the deadline of 08 Nov.
-If your dream job opens up the first week of November before the 8th, create another e-resume and note in the comments section that you are applying for the last minute opening at STA VACATION as your #1 pick and let us know to see previous e-resume dated 30 October 13 for the remainder of your picks.
+In addition, keep watching the shopping list until the deadline of 07 Nov.
+If your dream job opens up the first week of November before the 7th, you will need to create another e-resume.
 If you were favorably endorsed by your Command on all of your other FSO picks and you are applying for the same type of position then you are all set.
-If you are applying for a different position that requires a Command Endorsement which wasn’t addressed in the first e-resume, you will need a NEW Command endorsement to address the different position or special duty positions.
+If you are applying for a different position that requires a Command Endorsement which wasn’t addressed in the first e-resume, you will need a NEW Command endorsement to address that position.

 Special Command Aide Duty